dhavalpatel624624/LAMP_Stack_Hawkstagram/README.md

 SELECT * FROM users;

 It should show the newly added user.
+If not, in mysql use the command: use hawkstagram;

 13. This command will show the status of the slave:
 SHOW SLAVE STATUS\G